Location: New and Old Dhaka

 - All site entrance tickets.

-- Lunch on a local restaurant with authentic local food.
+- Lunch at a local restaurant with authentic Bangladeshi food.

 - All rickshaw and boat rides.